gidden/benchmarks/readme.rst

 case would include a fast reactor that incorporates an axial and radial blanket.

-..
-Anthony, it appears that the attributes section is really the specification definition.
-If you make the analogy to the GND paper, our attributes for facilities (and only facilities) outline what will come next, which is basically the specification definition..
-To clarify, is the attributes section only for units?

 We define the reactor specification as follows: ::

    * reactorName1